meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 <BR><BR><BR>
----

-## Chapter 1: Thomas Aquinas and Temporal Experience
+## Chapter I: Thomas Aquinas and Temporal Experience

-### Why Begin with a Medieval Philosopher?
+### I.1 Why Begin with a Medieval Philosopher?

 In the quest to understand time's dialectical structure, we might naturally expect to begin with contemporary physics or modern philosophy.
 Why instead turn to a 13th-century Dominican friar?
 The answer lies in Thomas Aquinas's remarkably **mathematical approach** to temporal experience, an approach that anticipates, later geometrical insights.